NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 Because of baseline visibility configurations, you must setup GitHub teams in order to provide team members access to repositories.
 The minimum recommended setup is as follows:

-- Create one team with the name of your programme (e.g. `Engineering Quality Framework`).
+- Create one team with the name of your product (e.g. `Engineering Quality Framework`).
 Add all required members to this team.
 - Create one child team within the team, for admins only (e.g. `Engineering Quality Framework Admins`).
 Add admins only to this team.
 - Create a second child team, for code owners (e.g. `Engineering Quality Framework Code Owners`).
 Add relevant members to this team, and reference in the CODEOWNERS file (example [here](https://github.com/NHSDigital/software-engineering-quality-framework/blob/master/.github/CODEOWNERS)).
 - For each repo in your programme (e.g. `software-engineering-quality-framework`), under the `Manage Access` option in `Settings`, set the general team to have `Write` access and the admins team to have `Admin` access.